ioga/exhausted/README.md

 =====

-Exhausted is yet another battery status widget aimed for people, who are too tired to to know anything about their laptop battery unless it's discharging.
+Exhausted is yet another battery status widget aimed for people, who are too tired to know anything about their laptop battery unless it's discharging.

 The code is loosely based on [Vicious](http://git.sysphere.org/vicious/), [Delightful](http://scm.solitudo.net/gitweb/public/?p=delightful.git;a=summary),